Lab Contract

 For external conferences, you cannot present the same poster at different conferences within a 12 mo period.

-or are otherwise unable to present at the conference, nothing can be
+If presentations need to be withdrawn (because deadlines were not met) or are otherwise unable to present at the conference, nothing can be Reimbursed.

 By signing below, the P.I./Staff/Student agrees to the above policies and guidelines to be upheld and maintained during employment at the B.I.O.N.I.C.
 Lab.